CamelShoko/IoT-Keystone/README.md

-Unless excplicitly stated otherwise, IoT-Keystone sources are distributed under the terms of the [3-clause BSD license](LICENSE.md).
+Unless explicitly stated otherwise, IoT-Keystone sources are distributed under the terms of the [3-clause BSD license](LICENSE.md).
 This license gives everyone the right to use and distribute the code, either in binary or source code format, as long as the copyright license is retained in